bujcich/ibn-reading-list/README.md

 Compiled by [Benjamin E. Ujcich](https://personal.benujcich.georgetown.domains/), Georgetown University.
 To add a suggestion, please email [bu31@georgetown.edu](mailto:bu31@georgetown.edu).

-> This material is based upon work supported by the National Science Foundation under Grant No. [CNS-2339882](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2339882).
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 ## Overview
 * [Intent-Based Networking for the Enterprise](https://cacm.acm.org/research/intent-based-networking-for-the-enterprise/), Matthias Falkner, John Apostolopoulos, **ACM CACM November 2022**
 * [Security Challenges of Intent-Based Networking](https://personal.benujcich.georgetown.domains/papers/24_CACM.pdf), Jiwon Kim, Dave (Jing) Tian, Hamed Okhravi, Benjamin E. Ujcich, **ACM CACM July 2024**